- On 5 May, 2026

 - Waterproof shoes or sandals

-- A microfiber towel (dries fast and takes up no space)
+- A microfiber towel (quick-drying and compact)

 How much do Sziget tickets cost and what do they include?